belle2/basf2/analysis/doc/Variables.rst

    .. py:method:: printAliases()

       Prints all aliases currently registered.
-      Useful to call just before calling `basf2.process` on an analysis `basf2.Path` when debugging.
+      This is useful to call just before `basf2.process` on an analysis `basf2.Path` when debugging.

 .. _variablesByGroup: